Aidan-Sheedy/HypOptLib/docs/source/installation.rst

     solver.setTargetTemperature(0.1)
     solver.setTimestep(0.001)
     solver.setMaximumIterations(1000)
     saveRange = [900, 1000]

     # Start Simulation
     solver.newRun(saveRange)

 This basic script can then ammended with all the specific settings applicable to the desired simulation.
-Examples are provided in the *examples* folder, and full documentation is provided :doc:`here </apidocs/pybind11>`.
+Full documentation is provided :doc:`here </apidocs/pybind11>`.